balena-io/docs/pages/learn/manage/actions.md

 __Note:__ If the **Transfer This Application** button is grayed out, ensure that you have created an empty application in the **target** organization with the same name as the source application, and that user that is transferring ownership of the application from the source organization has been added as a **Developer** to the **target** application.

-You can watch [this video](https://www.youtube.com/watch?v=nkYve7PwqmE) to learn how to transfer application ownership.

 ### Grant Support Access

 This action allows you to [enable support access][support-access] to the entire application fleet for a set time period.